INDUSTRY REPORTS: CLI FUTURE OF LAW

 Alison Laird shares insights from the Future of Law Report to better understand how legal teams, law firms, students, and the broader profession are navigating rapid change.

-What you will be weighing in on
+What you WEIGHED in on

-You will be asked about:
+You were asked about:

 - What challenges are shaping your work right now